 Next, we propose visiting other communities around Wisconsin with great public spaces and quality walking environments to learn what others have done to improve walkability in their urban cores.
 This will both help us understand the gaps in Downtown Madison and also help create a “Great Streets in Wisconsin” compendium so that communities can better learn from each other.

 According to the Project for Public Spaces, placemaking is “looking at, listening to, and asking questions of the people who live, work and play in a particular space, to discover their needs and aspirations.”
 The task of placemaking is therefore to create a common vision of that place that is unique to its circumstances and people and then implement that vision using people-scale, cost-effective, doable improvements that can make an immediate impact.
-In Downtown Madison, we propose focusing on several of the areas identified in the map above as prime targets for placemaking in under-utilized public spaces.
+Ultimately, Placemaking is a concept that is at the heart of what we do at 1000 Friends of Wisconsin and informs the research and communication of the Green Downtown program.